section-engineering-education/engineering-education/articles/devops-pipelines-automation-with-cloud-build-and-triggers/index.md

 ##### `Test`
 A Series of tests will run through the application for better performance.
 Tests like `unit`, `integrating` etc will be conducted during development.

-Other tests can be accomplished by the testers and quality assurance engineers.
-Several tools are capable of doing this but the most popular is `Selenium`.
-Other stages are done by the operation team and they are as follows;
+Other tests can be accomplished by the testers and quality assurance engineers. `Selenium` is the most popular continuous testing framework used in the industry.

 ##### `Release`
 This is where the stage of continuous integration begins.
 This stage will be repeated countless times whenever there is any update in the application.
 The popular tools used for this in the industry are `Jenkins`, `GitHub Actions`, `Team City`, and more.